New Commercial Permit Dollar Volume per Capita

-Based on the available data, commercial construction in the City of Fort Collins has recovered, and is well above our target of $35 per capita.
-Our yearly total of $107.5 in Q3 puts us in the green category at over $105.
-Greeley, Loveland, & Longmont all saw significant decreases from the previous quarter.
+Based on the available data, commercial construction in the City of Fort Collins has recovered, and was well above our target of $35 per capita in Q3 and Q4.
+Our yearly total of $253.4 puts us in the green category at over $140 for the year.

 This metric provides an understanding of the value of new commercial construction in the City.
 The total value of permits is divided by the current population to generate a value more easily compared to other communities.

 New commercial construction value measures market reaction to economic activity and the capacity of the market to react to job growth.
 Comparing this measure to other communities provides an indication of the City's ability to capture economic activity compared to others.

 City Organization Impact on Performance

 Medium - The activities of the Economic Health Office directly relate to users of commercial space, but actual construction activity is also influenced by other outside factors.